jara155/jara155/README.md

 ## About me
->- :robot: I enjoying doing minecraft plugins with Java.
+>- :robot: I enjoy doing minecraft plugins with Java.
 >- 💻 I use CachyOS with GNOME.
 >- 😄 He/Him
 >- https://jaroslav-matejka.cz